U.S. does not believe Cuba is behind sonic attacks on American diplomats

 Sources would not say who U.S. intelligence believes is responsible.

-The Trump administation, as soon as Tuesday, will announce a major withdrawal of staff from the U.S. embassy in Havana, boosting the number of Americans affected by this “sonic device” to 25 from 21, with reports of cases occurring in the last several weeks, according to two sources.
+The Trump administration will soon begin a major withdrawal of staff from the U.S. embassy in Havana after seeing the number of Americans affected by this “sonic device” rise to 25 from 21.
+While the first cases were reported months ago, some have surfaced in just the last several weeks, according to two sources.

-It is the highest-level meeting between the two countries since Trump was sworn into office in January.
+Nauert said earlier Tuesday that there is still a lot that the administration doesn’t know.
+But Nauert couldn’t say whether she believes Cuba knows what actually happened.

+“I don't know the answer to that,” Nauert said.
+“They have been cooperative.
+I know they have helped in terms of the investigation and provided information.
+They've come to us in different instances and so I don't want to get ahead of what the secretary's conversations are going to be.”

-The withdrawal is not intended to punish the Cuban government but to protect diplomats and their families from the strange attacks.
-The administration considered closing the embassy for a period, but is seeking for a way to keep it open even with a skeletal staff.
+The planned staff withdrawal is not intended to punish the Cuban government but to protect diplomats and their families from the strange attacks, the U.S. sources said.
+The administration considered closing the embassy for a period, but is looking instead for a way to keep it open even with a skeletal staff.

 “Cuba has never perpetrated nor will it ever perpetrate actions of this sort,” he said.
 “Cuba has never allowed nor will it ever allow its territory to be used by third parties with that purpose.”